Danielle Kamela: WWE (2016–2021)

-All Elite Wrestling (2022)
+All Elite Wrestling / Ring of Honor (2022-2023)

 On the February 5, 2022 tapings of AEW Dark, Kamela made her debut in a losing effort against Marina Shafir.
 On the April 19, 2022 episode of AEW Dark, Kamela won her first AEW match by defeating Rache Chanel.
 On April 20, Kamela appeared on AEW Dynamite, competing against Dr. Britt Baker, losing in a qualifying match for the Owen Hart Foundation Tournament.
+On February 27, 2023, she wrestled Athena in a ROH Women's World Title Eliminator Match.
+On the May 7, 2023 Ring of Honor tapings, Kamela made her debut in a match against Ashley D'Amboise.